Alpha release Expect sharp edges. Feedback welcome on GitHub Issues.

 Hand it to your assistant.

-Guignol is a free RSS reader that stores every article, highlight, and AI-generated digest as plain text in a folder you own — ready for Claude Code, Obsidian, or any tool that speaks markdown.
+Guignol is a free RSS reader that stores every article, highlight, and AI-generated digest as plain text in a folder you own — ready for Claude Code, Codex, Obsidian, or any tool that speaks markdown.
+Organize feeds into folders by drag-and-drop, and scope each digest to the feeds that matter today.

 Free.
 No account.
 No telemetry.
 Your files stay on your Mac.

-The Guignol three-pane reader: feed list on the left, articles in the middle, a long-form reading view on the right with an AI Summary button.
+The Guignol three-pane reader: rail and sidebar with folders on the left, article list in the middle, a long-form reading view on the right with an AI Summary button.

 01 — The Vault